pingcap/blog/how-we-use-a-mysql-alternative-to-avoid-sharding-and-provide-strong-consistency.md

 * Data recovery.
 No matter what anomaly happens, we should be able to recover the data from backup.
 * Database privileges.
 The database privilege management should be fine-grained.
 For example, the user ID, phone number, and password should not be accessible to DBAs or application developers.
 In such cases, we need to grant table-level, or even field-level privileges.

 Therefore, we want a database that is stable, efficient, and secure, with low cost.
-We also hope it’s an open source database so that we can get community support when a problem occurs and potentially contribute to the community ourselves.
+We also hope it's an open source database so that we can get community support when a problem occurs and potentially contribute to the community ourselves.

 After comparing the distributed databases on the market, including Amazon Aurora, Spanner, and CockroachDB, we chose [TiDB](https://docs.pingcap.com/tidb/stable), an open source, MySQL-compatible database that provides horizontal scalability and ACID-compliant transactions.